EconPapers

 On the Design of Hierarchies: Coordination versus Specialization

 Abstract: We consider an economy that has to decide how assets are to be used.
 Agents have ideas, but these ideas conflict.
-We suppose that decision-making authority is determined by hierarchy.
-Specifically, each asset has a chain of command, and the most senior person in the chain exercises authority.
-If a senior person does not need access, he defers to junior person.
-We analyze the optimal hierarchical structure given that different agents have different tasks: some agents coordinate and others specialize.
-Our theory throws light on the optimal degree of decentralization inside a firm and on firm boundaries.
+We suppose that decision-making authority is determined by hierarchy: each asset has a chain of command, and the most senior person with an idea exercises authority.
+We analyze the optimal hierarchical structure given that some agents coordinate and others specialize.
+Inter alia, our theory explains why coordinators should typically be senior to specialists, and why pyramidal hierarchies may be optimal.
+Our theory also throws light on the optimal degree of decentralization inside a firm and on firm boundaries.

 Related works: